elis-wind/PhD/Web_scrapping/readme.md

 1. `get_adj.py`

-Gets list of adjectives from old version of Ruscorpora
+* Gets a list of adjectives from old version of Ruscorpora

 **Input**